milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Wikimedia_blog_privacy_policy.md

 Jump to content

-You are invited to join the Bay Area Wiki-Picnic at Mission Dolores Park on Saturday, August 17!
+You are invited to join the SD Wiki-Picnic at Mission Bay Park on Saturday, August 17!

 (Redirected from Wikimedia blog privacy policy)